TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3_SuperResolution/doc/project3_desc.md

 2. [wk1] As a team, download the data, discuss data management need of this project, and try adapt the starter codes to a *subset* of images to get a sense of computational burden of this project.
 3. [wk1] As a team, read and brainstorm about possible lead on improvement.
 4. [wk2] Based on outcomes from week 1 brainstorm sessions, start data processing (start early on this one!)
 5. [wk2] Week 2 is the **exploration** week.
-Try different features and classifiers.
+Try different features and algorithms.
 6. [wk2] It is ok to have 2-3 leads to explore at the beginning of week 2 but it is better to converge on a single direction by the end of week 2 (Mar 13).
 7. [wk 3] Week 3 is the program **evaluation** week.
-By Oct 24/25 (the beginning of week 3), you should have a clear plan on what set of features to consider and what set of classifiers to consider.
+By Oct 24/25 (the beginning of week 3), you should have a clear plan on what set of features to consider and what set of algorithms to consider.
 During the final week, there will be some serious model training, validation and testing, which is likely to take some time.
 (Start early!)
 8. [wk 3] By Mar 13, you should layout a to-do list and divide up tasks.
 Teams should work together and resolve any ambiguity about which team member should be doing what for this project.
 This is **extremly important** for this project due to the computational nature of this project.

 ##### Working together